Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 Here, $\alpha$ is the transition strength parameter defined in \cref{eq:alpha-traceAnomaly}; $\Psi = w_t / w_f$ is the ratio of enthalpies; $v_{\text{CJ}}$ is the Chapman-Jouguet velocity given by \cref{eq:vcj}; and $a = 0.2233$, $b = 1.704$ and $p = -3.433$ are numerical factors for the fit.
 The temperature-dependent quantities $\alpha$, $\Psi$ and $v_{\text{CJ}}$ should be evaluated at the transition temperature, $T_*$.
 The fit is an interpolation of two regimes of the terminal bubble wall velocity, specifically a $p$-norm.
 The first term of \cref{eq:vwPred} corresponds to the case where $v_w \lesssim 0.5$, while the second term corresponds to the case where $v_w \to 1$.
-A recent study \cite{Wang:2022txy} demonstrated that evaluating the matching conditions \cref{eq:matchingConditions} on either side of the bubble wall interface --- or treating the $\Delta$ in \cref{eq:pfr-lte-nonconst} to be a difference evaluated far from the bubble wall --- does not capture the full hydrodynamic backreaction.
-Instead, one should consider the contributions from the bubble wall, the sound shell, and the shock front.
+A recent study \cite{Wang:2022txy} decomposed the total friction into several contributions: the bubble wall, the sound shell, and the shock front.
+The total friction from all three contributions was investigated numerically in \refcite{Wang:2022txy} and later analytically in the appendix of \refcite{LiLi:2023dlc}.
+It was demonstrated that the friction from the bubble wall alone reproduces \cref{eq:pfr-lte-nonconst} with $\Delta$ representing a difference across the bubble wall.
+Extrapolating $\Delta$ to be a difference between quantities evaluated at $\xi = 1$ and $\xi = 0$ does not reproduce the total friction from the bubble wall, sound shell, and shock front contributions.